ericoporto/ags-manual-wiki/Game.md

     UnPauseGame ()

 Resumes the game.

 Example:

     if (IsGamePaused() == 1)
         UnPauseGame();

 will unpause the game if it is paused.

+**NOTE:** Because PauseGame works as a counter, if you called it more than once, this won't work.
+To ignore this behavior, unpause as much as needed with the below snippet.

+    while (IsGamePaused()) UnPauseGame();

 *See Also:* [PauseGame](Game#pausegame)